-Latin name for the amphore-like vessel (plural Dolia) made of clay with a capacity of up to several thousand litres, which was used by the Romans as a fermentation and storage container for wine.
-These were also buried in the ground.
-The picture below left shows a find in the Villa Fanninus, named after the owner, in the village of Boscoreale at the foot of Vesuvius.
-In addition, a wine press plant and a large fermentation yard were also found, in which these clay barrels were embedded in the ground.
-This villa was, so to speak, preserved during the volcanic eruption in 79, during which Pompeii was completely destroyed.
+Latin name for the clay vessel (plural dolia) similar to an amphora, with a capacity of up to several thousand litres, used by the Romans as a fermentation and storage container for wine.
+These were also dug into the ground.
+The picture below left shows a find in Villa Fanninus, named after the owner, in the village of Boscoreale at the foot of Vesuvius.
+In addition, a wine press and a large fermentation yard were also found, where these clay barrels were embedded in the ground.
+This villa was preserved during the volcanic eruption that completely destroyed Pompeii in 79.
 The picture on the right shows a find from the city of Ostia, the port city of ancient Rome at the mouth of the Tiber.
-When the Celts introduced the wooden barrel to the Romans and they did not know a word for it, they translated dolium for barrel.
-Similar vessels are Kvevri (Georgian), Pithos (Greek), Talha (Portuguese) and Tinaja (Spanish).
+When the Romans learned about the wooden barrel from the Celts and did not know a corresponding word for it, they translated dolium for barrel.
+Similar vessels are kvevri (Georgian), pithos (Greek), talha (Portuguese) and tinaja (Spanish).
 See also under wine vessels.